Community Health Programs

 Children's Mobile Health Center

 Pediatric healthcare services are delivered to neighborhoods and schools, including free physical examinations, vision and hearing screenings, immunizations and referrals to primary care physicians.
-View our Children's Mobile Health Center calendar.
-Call 954-552-5898 for more information.
+View our Children's Mobile Health Center calendar or call 954-552-5898 for more information.

 Home Alone, Safe Alone